johndck/johndick-me-react-build/README.md

 ## Testing

-I have tested the site using a set of sim
+I have tested the site using a set of simple test lists done manually.

 ## Questions